 I have always been interested in fashion and music but there is something about the visual element of a film that keeps me gripped.
 I would watch movies all day every day if I could, there are so many stories out there, waiting to be watched and made.

 I have wanted to work in this industry since I started my Media Studies A-level when I had to film and edit a two-minute thriller trailer as part of my coursework.
 It’s somewhere floating on YouTube.

 Read more: Musings: The Names Bond, James Bond

 However, there are some films and genres I cannot stand, I’m looking at you rom-coms.
 However to work in the creative industry, you need to be open-minded.
 Not all films are deemed successful due to box-office hits or awards.
 Some are successful because they inspire their audiences, prompting them to think, wander and discover.

 Who remembers the days before CGI, Surround Sound and 3D glasses?

-I used to hate black and white movies, I always thought movies were about colour, the brighter the better.
+Confession: I once hated black and white movies; I always thought movies were about colour, the brighter the better.
 But growing up, I’ve become much more open-minded and some of my favourite films are: Sin City, Psycho and Layer Cake.